adityayaduvanshi/image-turbo/README.md

 # Image Optimizer

-An advanced image optimizer for resizing, compressing, converting formats, and batch processing images using Node.js and Sharp.
+It is an advanced image optimizer designed for resizing, compressing, converting formats, and batch processing images efficiently.
+It leverages the power of the sharp library to provide high-performance image optimization capabilities.

 ## Installation